-SAP S/4HANA Authorizations
+SAP S/4HANA Authorisations

 SAP S/4 HANA implementation involve massive business process reengineering and introduces a new user interfaces (SAP Fiori) with a shift from monolithic solutions to activity-based apps which means many changes to the Technical and Business users.
-This raises a question whether the previous authorization concept still support the security requirements of SAP S/4HANA?
+This raises a question whether the previous authorisation concept still support the security requirements of SAP S/4HANA?

-SAP S/4HANA On Premise – Security Model
+SAP S/4HANA On-premise/ SAP S/4HANA Cloud, private edition – Security Model

-S/4HANA authorizations are mainly impacted by
+S/4HANA authorisations are mainly impacted by

 - SAP Fiori (Role based apps, SOA paradigm)

 - ABAP Core Data Services (to protect data exposed to various consumers)

 - SAP HANA (SAP HANA security functions manages access to data models)